princomp/princomp.github.io/readme.md

 ## Contributing to this resource

-See [contribution guidelines](https://princomp.github.io/docs/about/contributing) and [user guide](https://princomp.github.io/docs/about/user_guide) to get started.
+See [contribution guidelines](https://princomp.github.io/docs/about/contributing) and [dev. guide](https://princomp.github.io/docs/about/dev_guide) to get started.